Select Page

 Saint LuciaUpper middleLatin America & CaribbeanPartner-led iRAP activity has assessed 514 km of roads and designs, influencing the safety of US$1.2 million of road infrastructure investment.
 30 people have benefited from iRAP global/on-line training, along with 57 people trained in events delivered locally.
 5,791$16,815,888

-SamoaUpper middleAsia PacificPartner-led iRAP activity has assessed 40 km of roads and designs, influencing the safety of US$0.8 million of road infrastructure investment.
+SamoaUpper middleAsia PacificPartner-led iRAP activity has assessed 40 km of roads and designs, influencing the safety of nearly US$1 million of road infrastructure investment.
 On the Central Cross Island Road in Samoa, Star Rating for Designs has enabled improvements prior to construction, increasing the 3-star road length for vehicle occupants from 23% to 73%.
 3 people have been trained.6,982$8,960,366

 SenegalLow middleAfricaSnRAP launched in May 2025 led by the National Road Safety Agency (ANASER) and the Steering Committee of the Ten Step Senegal Project.
-The UN Road Safety Fund-supported Ten Step Plan Project kicked off in January 2025 and will build on partner-led iRAP activity that has assessed 476 km of roads and designs, and 2 schools, influencing the safety of US$171 million of road infrastructure investment.
-74 people have been trained.308,428$470,955,721
+The UN Road Safety Fund-supported Ten Step Plan Project kicked off in January 2025 and will build institutional capacity for safer roads in the country.
+In addition, iRAP is supporting a UNRSF-funded Safe and Inclusive Road Design in North and West Africa Project which aims to improve design standards in Senegal, Morocco and Mauritania.
+Partner-led iRAP activity has already assessed 638 km of roads and designs, and 3 schools, influencing the safety of US$171 million of road infrastructure investment.
+83 people have benefited from iRAP global/on-line training, along with 73 people trained in events delivered locally.308,428$470,955,721

-SerbiaUpper middleEuropePartner-led iRAP programme activity has assessed 13,040 km of roads and designs, and 11 schools, influencing the safety of US$448 million of road infrastructure investment.
-57 people have benefited from iRAP global/on-line training, along with 79 people trained in events delivered locally.
-Practitioners are iRAP Accredited.
+SerbiaUpper middleEuropePartner-led iRAP activity has assessed 13,040 km of roads and designs, and 11 schools, influencing the safety of US$448 million of road infrastructure investment.
+58 people have benefited from iRAP global/on-line training, along with 79 people trained in events delivered locally.
 Serbia has participated in innovative multi-country partnerships including Project RADAR (Risk Assessment on Danube Area Roads) to improve road infrastructure safety across 12 countries; and the SENSoR Project that ran from 2012-2014 across 14 countries of South East Europe and built on cooperation between automobile clubs, universities and road authorities to conduct road assessments and investment planning for 19,315 km of roads.
 Krusevac is a Follower City in Project ELABORATOR - The European Living Lab on designing sustainable urban mobility towards climate neutral cities.322,606$574,662,340

 SeychellesHighAfrica12 people have been trained.2,054$7,625,706